 Internally, each project has translations to common strings propagated across other components within it by default.
 This lightens the burden of repetitive and multi version translation.
-Disable it as per Component configuration, still producing errors for seemingly inconsistent resulting translations.
+The translation propagation can be disabled per Component configuration using Allow translation propagation in case the translations should diverge.